IziKode/IziViews/README.md

 asyncContainer.setValue(async);
 ```
 ## License
-IziViews is released under the Apache2.0 license.
+IziViews is released under the <b>Apache 2.0</b> license.
 See LICENSE for details.